yamin-shihab/study-notes/grade_7/english_language_arts.md

   * While reading the text, you can circle unfamiliar words, note any clues the author gives, underline or highlight major events and the main conflict, write any connections you have, and identify what you feel about some text.
   * After reading, you can draw conclusions, evaluate what the author did best, determine deeper meanings, make connections, and determine the meaning of the title.
   * You can use any signs/symbols/marks you want to use.
-* It is important to make connections to text so that you can use experiences to help us understand text.
+* It's important to make connections to text so that you can use experiences to help us understand text.
   * Connections must be descriptive and meaningful to provide value.
   * Text to text is a connection to another text such as a film, novel, article, TV show, photograph, etc.
   * Text to self is a connection to your past life experiences and reminds you of your family, friends, emotions, or experiences.
   * Text to world is a connection from the text to something occurring in the world through current events or something in the past through historical events.
-* An inference is a conclusion that the reader makes about what they have read and are not guesses.
+* An inference is a conclusion that the reader makes about what they have read and aren't guesses.
   * Inferences are made by finding clues and evidence to prove that an inference is reasonable.
   * Drawing background knowledge from prior experience also helps make conclusions.
-  * It is of course possible for other to have different inferences.
-Then, one has to determine how plausible, believable, and convincing it is to hold.
+  * It's of course possible for other to have different inferences.
+Then, one has to determine how plausible, believable, and convincing it's to hold.
   * Inferences can also be made with films, novels, articles, TV shows, photographs, etc.
 * When trying to understand a word you don't know, you can look at its context.
   * If it's an adjective, verb, adverb, or noun, you can read how it's described alongside other words.
 (I loathed and hated the thing!
 Loathed means hate.
 He ran quickly and swiftly.
 Swiftly means fast.)